MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 > [!NOTE]
 > The calculator plugin respects the number format settings of your system.
 Please be aware of the different decimal and thousand delimiters in different locals.

-> [!WARNING]
+> [!IMPORTANT]
-> There is a known issue that the comma sign used in some operations as delimiter between numbers gets interpreted as decimal delimiter.
-This happens if your number format setting in Windows is configured to use the comma sign as decimal separator.
+> In case you system's number format uses the comma sign as decimal delimiter you have to write a space between number and comma sign on operations with multiple parameters.
+Then your input has to look like this: `min( 1,2 , 3 , 5,7)` or `min( 1.2 , 3 , 5.7)`.

-The PowerToys Run calculator plugin supports the following operations:
+The Calculator plugin supports the following operations:

 | Operation |  Operator Syntax | Description |
 | :- | :- | :- |